Architecture Agnostic Federated Learning for Neural Networks: Discussion

 \section{Discussion}

-We present a new method for enhancing learning in Federated Learning by introducing a systematic framework called FedHeNN.
+In this paper, we present a new method for enhancing learning in Federated Learning by introducing a systematic framework called FedHeNN.
 The FedHeNN framework is unique because it allows the clients with heterogeneous architectures to participate in the joint learning process helping boost the performance.
 This could be a huge practical advancement as now the individual client devices or organisations with variable amount of resources can equally contribute and learn from each other.
 The empirical results indicate that FedHeNN is able to achieve better performing results while also being more inclusive.
 For future work, we would work on determining the solution characteristics and the convergence guarantees of both the FedHeNN algorithms.
+There are a few natural research directions arising from this work.
+First, it is of interest to extend the FedHeNN to the Transformer architectures~\cite{vaswani2017attention, Ho_Transformermixture, Ho_Fourier}.
+Second, we can use generative models to generate the RAD, the data being used for aligning representations to relax the assumption of presence of additional data on the server.